-While the dough takes a rest, listen to Rufus Wainwright sing New York State of Mind from the Kennedy Center Honors last night.
+While the dough takes a rest, listen to Rufus Wainwright sing New York State of Mind from the Kennedy Center Honors.
 Beautiful and timeless.
 Kind of like pizza.

 Easiest recipe for gluten free pizza crust.
 Mix this vegan crust by hand in one bowl.
 See notes after recipe for details on flours used, psyllium husk, and more.
 Note: Read the label to make sure psyllium has no gluten-containing ingredients added.

 In a medium bowl, combine: gf flour, sugar, psyllium powder, yeast, and salt.
 Blend thoroughly.

 Add coconut milk (and vinegar if you like) to dry ingredients and stir to combine.
 Add a tablespoon or two of additional liquid at a time, until dough comes together easily.
 Cover and let sit at room temp for at least one hour.

 Preheat oven to 400 degrees.
 Use a #10 disher to scoop dough onto a parchment lined pan.
 Four or five individual sized crusts will bake comfortably on one half-sheet pan.
 Press dough into a circle, building up edge slightly.
 Use oiled hands to press dough out if you like.
 Bake for 11-12 minutes.